 Generally speaking, the entire process to prepare and finalise a BFA could cost about $2000 to $5000.

 If you’re thinking about a BFA, you’re probably also experiencing financial uncertainty.
 You may feel that getting a family lawyer to represent you is too much of a risk because you don’t know whether you can pay the legal fees.

 That’s why we offer flexible billing arrangements.
 Because you shouldn’t be denied a fair settlement, and you shouldn’t have to worry about cost when you’ve got plenty of other concerns.

 ✍ What is the process for making binding financial agreements?

 If you’re interested in a BFA, it’s best to make an appointment with us.

 We’ll get a detailed picture of your financial situation and carefully consider your needs.
-We’ll need you to provide us with as much financial information as possible, including:
+We’ll need you to provide us with as much accounting information as possible, including:

 • Tax returns